Quanzat/cse15l-lab-reports/Lab3/lab-report-3-week-6.md

 ![image](name.png)

-* The image below showcase how you can now login with your personal username.
+* The image below showcase how you can now log in with your personal username.

     ![image](proof.png)